TheBormann/Summaries/Web scraping/Beautiful_soup.md

 ![Google Weather website](./img/bs4/bs4_example_website.jpg "Google Weather website")

-When pressing ctr + shift + i, in the browser, the inspector wil open and it's possible to see the HTML code of the website.
-If you need more information about basic HTML manipulation, there is plenty resources online to choose from.
+When pressing **ctrl + shift + i**, in the browser, the inspector tab will open up and the HTML code is now visible.
+We can now inspect the structure of the website.

 ```
 <span class="wob_t" id="wob_tm" style="display:inline">17</span>
 ```
-This is the HTML element of the temperature, as type **span**, an special id, a class and some additional styling and the actual value (17).
+This is the HTML element of the temperature.
+The element is a **span** with a class, its own id, some additional styling and the actual value (17).
 With all that information we can later specify what Beautiful soup should look for.
-Now to the actual code, firstly we need to import the request library to fetch the website than the beautiful soup library and the xml library to parse the HTML code.\
+Now to the actual code, firstly we need to import the request library to fetch the website than the beautiful soup library and the xml library to parse the HTML code.
 Next we want to get the HTML file.
 For this we need to specify, with what type of browser the Request library should access the website (Specified as "USER_AGENT"), this must be saved in the header of the request.